 Trumbo hit a game-ending two-run homer down the left-field line, and the Angels beat the Rangers 2-1 on Thursday night, dramatically preventing Texas from seizing an eight-game lead in the AL West standings.

-After three straight losses in the series and five straight overall, the Angels were just three outs away from a discouraging deficit in the playoff race behind the Rangers, who had won the first six games of their road trip.
+After three straight wins in the series and six straight overall on the road, the Rangers were just three outs away from a commanding lead in the playoff race in front of the Angels, who had lost seven of eight and appeared to be teetering on collapse.

 "Hopefully this is going to propel a nice little run for us," said Trumbo, who's on track to become the first rookie to lead Los Angeles in homers and RBIs.
 "We've been scuffling and a lot of people are frustrated, myself included.
 That road trip wasn't very good, and it didn't help our momentum going into this crucial series.
 But we'll take what we can get."

-Weaver was mostly sharp in his second start back from a six-game suspension, but appeared headed for a hard-luck loss when Mike Napoli hit a seventh-inning homer for Texas.
+Weaver was mostly sharp in his second start back from a six-game suspension, but appeared headed for a hard-luck loss on Napoli's homer.

 Weaver gave up three homers and a season-high eight runs to Toronto last week in a rocky return from the ban for throwing a pitch at the head of Detroit's Alex Avila.
 Weaver was angry about Carlos Guillen's showboating stroll around the bases after a homer moments earlier — and the AL's All-Star game starter also showed his suspension didn't totally cure his temper.

 Weaver reacted angrily to a couple of early balls-and-strikes calls, and he later gestured in frustration at the Los Angeles dugout when shortstop Erick Aybar couldn't track down a popup into the outfield.